FlxVctr/RADICES/README.md

 ### Config.yml
 Open `config_template.yml` and enter the information about your mysql database.
 Do not change the dbtype argument since at the moment, only mySQL databases are supported.
 Note: The password field is required!
-If not password is given (even is none is needed for the database), the app will raise an Exception.
+If no password is given (even is none is needed for the database), the app will raise an Exception.
 This means that the database user specified in config.yml has always to log in with a password, even when the mySQL server runs on localhost.

 ### Seeds
 The algorithm needs seeds (i.e. Twitter Account IDs) to draw randomly from when it reached an impasse.
 These seeds have to be specified in `seeds.csv`.
 One Twitter ID per line.
 Feel free to use `seeds_template.csv` and replace the existing seeds which represent the Twitter accounts of Thomas Mueller (German soccer player) and Sascha Lobo (German blogger).
 For the algorithm to create a good sample, many seeds should be given (we used 15.000.000).
 However, in a later update, the algorithm will subsequently gather its own seeds.